-As a daily activity throughout our adult lives, cooking is largely automatic.
+As a daily activity throughout our lives, cooking is largely automatic.
 Stirring, pouring, grinding, kneading, sprinkling; our hands know what to do.
-This is known as procedural memory and is the last to slip away in people suffering from Alzheimer’s.
-I call on these ingrained practices in Moving Memories, a set of playful, intuitive tools, that mimic familiar specific movements in cooking, stimulating the senses and encouraging curiosity.
+This is known as procedural memory and is the last to slip away in people with Alzheimer’s.
+Brard calls on these ingrained practices in Moving Memories, a set of playful, intuitive tools, that mimic familiar specific movements in cooking, stimulating the senses and encouraging curiosity.

 Unlike real kitchen utensils, there is no wrong way to handle them.
-In a world that has become confusing and foreign for these patients, this movements are comforting in their familiarity.
+In a world that has become confusing and foreign for these patients, these movements are comforting in their familiarity.

-For this project I went several times to a nursing home (Eerdbrand Archipel in Eindhoven) where I could try her models with different patients.
-I noticed the enthusiasm and interest of people who have restless hands, a typical symptom of the disease.
-They would explore the tactility and characteristics of each objects as well as trying to assemble them or organise them, stimulating movements and memories.
+For this project, she went several times to a nursing home (Eerdbrand Archipel in Eindhoven) where she could try her models with different patients.
+She noticed the enthusiasm and interest of people who have restless hands, a typical symptom of the disease.
+They would explore the tactility and characteristics of each object as well as trying to assemble them or organise them, stimulating movements and memories.

 Related article: Fast Company